iMovR Energize Standing Desk Review

 All iMovR desks are offered with 11 different 3D-laminated finishes (in addition to hundreds of available custom colors for volume purchasers). iMovR’s tabletops can be distinguished from competitors’ standard high-pressure laminated, powder coated, or thinly veneered tops, since its 3D lamination process hermetically seals the MDF (medium density fiberboard) tabletop, protecting it from moisture damage.
 This 3D lamination process also creates gently-sloping edges and rounded corners for a comfortable top – what iMovR calls “ergo-contouring”.
 You can read more on their website about the benefits of 3D-lamination.

-The Energize tabletops, like the Cascade’s, may be ordered in the standard rectangular designs or corner shapes.
 The Energize Corner Desks feature two legs (as opposed to the three legs of burly L-shaped desks), are simpler to install, lighter, and easier on the wallet.
 They even feature a flat back edge to make installing monitor arms a breeze (and at the right focal depth).
 Those with an eye for interior design can create a variety of patterns (honeycomb, quads, back-to-back) to optimize space in increasingly popular large open workspaces.
 Of course, standard rectangular tops are available as well, increasing the number of options available to the consumer.

-But where the Energize stands out from its sister product, the Cascade, is its variety of tabletop size options.
+Energize stands out from its sister product, the Cascade, in its variety of tabletop size options.
 Instead of offering only one tabletop thickness (1 1/8”), and one tabletop depth (30”), the Energize is available in a sleek, modern 3/4” thick Slim Top, and a compact 24” depth for tighter workspaces.
 The thinner tabletop features the same trusted 3D lamination as the thicker Select Top.
 Budget-conscious consumers may be interested shaving off a few millimeters of tabletop thickness and saving some dough in the process—the only benefit to the thicker tabletop is a fuller look.